LEARNING THEORY EXPLANATION OF ATTACHMENT

 Learning theory provides a plausible explanation of attachment forming as we learn from reinforcement and association.
 Other explanations have proposed that the reward that drives attachment may be the responsiveness and attention caregivers give.

-Alternative explanations have incorporated social learning theory with Vespo et al (1988) suggesting that infants observe and imitate their parent’s’ affectionate behaviour.
+Alternative explanations have incorporated social learning theory, with Vespo et al. (1988) suggesting that infants observe and imitate their parents’ affectionate behaviour.
 Parents would also be teaching appropriate behaviour within relationships and rewarding this accordingly, encouraging it further.

 However, with animal research, we may not be able to generalise such findings to humans as the behaviour may vary greatly due to differences in intelligence, awareness and emotions between humans and animals.
 Therefore, such studies may lack external validity to wider generalisation and are considered reductionist for attempting to present an oversimplified version of human behaviour through animals.
 Behaviourists would argue that our core behaviour patterns are the same; therefore, generalisation from animals does apply as we share approximately 94% of our genetics with monkeys.